CLEARSY/tutorial-ABZ-2021/README.md

    2. Implementing the level crossing controller
 3. Conclusion

 __Resources__
-- slides, models, and source code hosted at https://github.com/CLEARSY/tutorial-ABZ-2021
+Slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2021
+Most resources will be released after the tutorial, to keep the suspens.

 __Requirements__
 - intermediate software development,